flows-examples/techpreview2/platforms/data_index_and_jobservice_as_platform_service_postgresql_persistence_knative_eventing/case3/Readme.txt

     DI, with source configuration
     JS, with sink and source configuration
-    The workflow with source and sink configuration
+    The callbackstatetimeouts workflow with sources and sink configuration + persistence The eventstatetimeouts workflow with sources and sink configuration no persistence

 kubectl create namespace case3-kn-eventing kubectl delete namespace case3-kn-eventing